Running Form and Running Form Analysis: The Ultimate Guide

 What is Running Form Analysis?

-Running form analysis is a tool to evaluate the way your body moves when running to identify areas that appear inefficient or susceptible to injury.
-Running form analysis also referred to as running gait analysis, motion analysis or biomechanical analysis.
+Running form refers to the way your body moves when running.
+Running form analysis is a tool to evaluate running form to identify areas that appear inefficient or susceptible to injury.
+The goal of a running form analysis is usually to lower injury risk (or identify the reason for an injury) and increase efficiency for more endurance and speed.
+Running form analysis also referred to as running gait assessment, motion analysis, running technique evaluation or biomechanical analysis.

 A good running gait analysis provides actionable advice to improve a runner’s movement patterns to enhance running efficiency (so they use less energy while running at the same speed) or reduce the risk of injury.